This post may contain affiliate links and we may get paid a small commission if you click on a link. Please read our disclosure.

 Although the risk of a borrower not paying back is low, they still exist!

 Defaults rates range from 0.1% to 3% within the industry.
-Ratesetter states that its actual default rate is 2.23% as at June 2018.
+Ratesetter states that its actual default rate is 2.7% as at October 2019.
+Read more on it here.

 The default rate is probably the area of most concern for most people and should be sensitised for the worst possible outcome.